Product related deaths

 George Eilot Hospital NHS Trust

-Concerns summary Inadequate training and assessment processes failed to ensure doctors, especially those trained overseas, were familiar with Royal College guidance for returning ED patients and investigating neurological findings like subarachnoid haemorrhage, with learning not effectively embedded.
+Concerns summary (AI summary) Inadequate training and assessment processes failed to ensure doctors, especially those trained overseas, were familiar with Royal College guidance for returning ED patients and investigating neurological findings like subarachnoid haemorrhage, with learning not effectively embedded.

 Reginald Cauthery